 If you don’t know how to make nectar, or simply don’t have time to make it at home, there are several options available to purchase.
-You can buy nectar in powder form, concentrate form, or ready to use.
-We offer Bird Health + and EZNectar products.
-Both are made with hummingbirds health in mind.
+You can buy nectar in powder, concentrate or ready-to-use formulas.
+We offer Bird Health+ and Simply Nectar products.
+Both are made with hummingbirds' health in mind.

-EZNectar is the only preservative-, dye- and chemical-free ready-to-use hummingbird nectar.
+Simply Nectar is the only preservative-, dye- and chemical-free ready-to-use hummingbird nectar.
 In fact, the only ingredients are 100% pure cane sugar and filtered water!
-Instead of buying purified water or boiling your own, just grab a box of EZNectar and start filling your hummingbird feeder!
+Instead of buying purified water or boiling your own, just grab a box of Simply Nectar and start filling your hummingbird feeder!
 No fuss, no mess.